Lin-2009/Lin-2009/README.md

 - 👀 I’m interested in coding
 - 🌱 I’m currently learning html
 - 💞️ I’m looking to collaborate on github
-- 📫 How to reach me in instagram, search @yhaauliaaa_29
+- 📫 How to reach me in Instagram
 - 😄 Pronouns: she/her
 - ⚡ Fun fact: i like chocolate because i have chocolate skin